 “No longer will babies die when only a few days old.
 No longer will adults die before they have lived a full life…” —Isaiah 65:20 (NLT)

-Pray for families to have access to adequate nutrition.
+Pray for children to have access to the nutritious food they need to stay healthy.

 Malnutrition is a global problem, contributing to the deaths of about 1.5 million children a year.
 World Vision helps malnourished children reach a healthy weight.
 Staff members also train parents to prepare nutritious meals and cultivate kitchen gardens to diversify their food options.

 Lord Jesus, Scripture tells us that You understand our physical needs.
 In the Gospels, You fed thousands because You knew they couldn’t get food on their own.
-Help hungry families access the food resources they need to survive.
+We pray for you to help hungry families access the food resources they need to survive and for their children’s health.
 Move among community health workers to inspire parents to learn new, sustainable ways to improve their children’s diets.
-Reassure struggling parents that they can help their children grow strong.
+Reassure struggling parents that they can help their children grow up strong and healthy.

 “… You haven’t eaten anything.
 Now I urge you to take some food.
 You need it to survive. …” —Acts 27:33-34 (NIV)